alttester/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

     6. run `./start_tests_Mac.sh` in your bash terminal.

-❗ To see the allure report, navigate to the `allure-reports` folder and open the `index.html` file [with live server](https://www.alphr.com/vs-code-open-with-live-server/).
+❗ To see the Allure report, navigate to the `allure-reports` folder and open the `index.html` file [with live server](https://www.alphr.com/vs-code-open-with-live-server/).

 This script will: